Wellington Koo: Early life and education

 Koo studied at Saint John's University, Shanghai from 1901 to 1904, and Columbia University in New York City, where he was a member of the Philolexian Society, a literary and debating club, editor-in-chief of the Columbia Daily Spectator, and graduated with a B.A. in liberal arts (1908) and a M.A. in political science (1909).
 In 1912, he received his Ph.D. in international law and diplomacy from Columbia.
+His doctoral dissertation was titled, "The Status of Aliens in China".

 Early diplomatic career

 Koo returned to Beijing in 1912.
 He served the Republic of China as English Secretary to President Yuan Shikai.
 In 1915, Koo was made China's Minister to the United States and Cuba.